SAP-archive/teched2021-ANA260/exercises/Section 4 - Theme and Style/README.md

 ![4-53](https://user-images.githubusercontent.com/92877810/138517137-6bf17208-12e5-4016-9a85-68f618a39a41.png)

-👉We will now look at editing our Geo Map visualization to fit the styling of the rest of our story.
+🚩We will now look at editing our Geo Map visualization to fit the styling of the rest of our story.

 83. Click the **Geo Map**